Canon SX60 vs Panasonic TS7

 It is notable that the SX60 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TS7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX60 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX60 and TS7 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Panasonic TS7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX60 or the Panasonic TS7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.